avpripri/BackFlip/README.md

 # Visualization

-Classif EFIS designs are very "busy".
+Classic EFIS designs are very "busy".
 There's a lot of data in too small a screen.
 The general "situational awareness" that comes with an EFIS is spectacular, but EFIS' come with a bad side-effect.
 Even if you fly with them often, it's difficult to "at-a-glance" on a primary flight display _KNOW_ you're flying fine.
 I took that and tried to make a better display.

 # Brutal Simplicity

-You don't actualy...
+You don't actually...
 NEED all that information all the time.
-Airspeed, altitude, heading all great to know... but they don't mean your "ok" they are numbers, ultimately just data points.
-A well qualified, rested and aware pilot is expert at decode these values and integrating that into "flying the airplane".
+Airspeed, altitude, heading all great to know... but they don't mean your flying safe, they are just numbers, ultimately just data points.
+A well qualified, rested and aware pilot is expert at decode these values and integrating that into "flying the air plane".
 But I propose an improved visualization that extracts that data and only present what the pilot needs at a glance.
-The following are critical to "flying the airplane".
+The following are critical to "flying the air plane".

 * Angle of Attack
 * Attitude